xen-project/xen/docs/misra/deviations.rst

        memmove.
      - Tagged as `deliberate` for ECLAIR.

+   * - R5.5
+     - Clashes between bitops ('__test_and_set_bit', '__test_and_clear_bit',
+       '__test_and_change_bit', 'test_bit', 'set_bit', 'clear_bit', 'change_bit',
+       'test_and_set_bit', 'test_and_clear_bit', 'test_and_change_bit')
+       functions and macro names are intentional.
+These are necessary for error handling and input validation to ensure that the size of the object being referenced by the memory address (passed as an argument to the macro) meets the minimum requirements for the bit operation.
+This prevents unsafe operations on improperly sized data types that could lead to undefined behavior or memory corruption.
+The macros encapsulate this conditional logic into a single, reusable form, simplifying the code and avoiding function call overhead.
+Also this bit operations API was inherited from Linux and should be kept for familiarity.
+     - ECLAIR has been configured to ignore these macros.

+   * - R5.5
+     - Clashes between grant table ('update_gnttab_par', 'parse_gnttab_limit')
+       functions and macro names are intentional.
+These macros address differences in argument count during compile-time, effectively discarding unused 2nd and 3rd parameters to avoid warnings or errors related to them.
+     - ECLAIR has been configured to ignore these macros.

    * - R5.6
      - The type ret_t is deliberately defined multiple times depending on the type of guest to service.